Vaping mistakes to look out for

 When you are new to vaping, it’s important to work out what mix ratio of PG/VG works best for you.
 Some people find PG far too harsh on their throat and find that high VG mixes are much smoother, whereas others prefer high PG mixes.
 It’s best to start out vaping a 50% PG, 50% VG mix and see how you get on with it- you can then experiment with other e-liquids with either higher PG or VG, depending on how harsh or smooth you prefer your vapour to be.

 Another common mistake made by new vapers is deciding on the right strength of nicotine eliquid.
 Too high and it will seem harsh but too low will be unsatisfying.
 Again, a little experimentation will be needed before you find your sweet spot.
 As a rough guide to nicotine strength we recommend:

-It goes without saying that a battery is a vital part of an electronic cigarette and it is absolutely essential that you have a basic understanding of how batteries work so that you can make the right purchase, as well as having some knowledge of battery safety (which is such an important topic, we cover it in a separate article).
+It goes without saying that a battery is a vital part of an electronic cigarette and it is absolutely essential that you have a basic understanding of how batteries work so that you can make the right purchase, as well as having some knowledge of battery safety, which is such an important topic, we cover it here.

 Priming an atomiser is simply just a case of making sure that the wicking material is thoroughly saturated with your e-liquid before you start vaping.
 To do this, follow these steps:

 - Drip a small amount of e-liquid into the juice holes of the atomiser, wait for it to soak in and then repeat it once more.